bonitasoft/actions/packages/doc-contribs/README.md

-# Documentation site action
+# Actions for Documentation Contributions

-This workspace contains the documentation site action.
+This workspace contains the actions used to help contributors of the Bonitasoft Documentation.

 It is composed of two packages: